 Figure 6-2 shows the response of a film badge to photon radiation of different energies; it also shows the Hp(10) response.
 The figure shows two responses for film badges: one for a sensitive DuPont 502 emulsion in a two-element badge (Pardue, Goldstein, and Wollan 1944), and one for a sensitive DuPont 555 emulsion in the multielement badge (Thornton, Davis, and Gupton 1961).
-The response of the sensitive Eastman Type 2 film in a multielement film badge is similar to that of the sensitive

-DuPont 555 emulsion.
-The film badges show an over-response at photon energies around 100 keV, due primarily to relatively (in comparison to tissue) high atomic numbers (Z) [silver (47) and bromine (35)] in the film emulsions.
-The film badges under-respond to lower energy photons, but the relative response of the two-element film badge to 60-keV photons from 241Am is nearly unity.
-The multielement film badge typically over-responds to 60-keV photons.
+The response of the sensitive Eastman Type 2 film in a multielement film badge is similar to that of the sensitive DuPont 555 emulsion.
+The film badges show an over-response at photon energies around 100 keV, due primarily to relatively (in comparison to tissue) high atomic numbers (Z) [silver (Z = 47) and bromine (Z = 35)] in the film emulsions.
+The film badge to 60 keV photons from 241Am is near unity.
+The multielement film badge typically over-responds to 60 keV photons.

-The response of newer TLD badges provides a better match to the Hp(10) response in the soft tissues of the body due to the lower Z of the lithium (3) and fluorine (9) in the chips (Horowitz 1984; Cameron, Sunthanalingham, and Kennedy 1968).
+The response of newer TLD badges provides a better match to the Hp(10) response in the soft tissues of the body due to the lower Z of the lithium (Z = 3) and fluorine (Z = 9) in the chips (Horowitz 1984; Cameron, Sunthanalingham, and Kennedy 1968).
 The two-element TLD badges that were used at Pantex from 1973 to 1976 had LiF (TLD-700) chips that were covered by a 7-mg/cm2 plastic film over an open window and a 290-mg/cm2 aluminum filter for beta/photon discrimination (ORAUT 2003a; Alexander, Hess, and Canada 1973).
 The six-element TLD badges that were adopted for use in 1977 were patterned after a Sandia design (DOE 1980; ORAUT 2003a).
 Figure 6-3 shows the TLD holder, chips, and filters.
 The open window for measuring skin dose was covered by a 7-mg/cm2 polyester tape over the TLD-700 chip.
-The aluminum-backed TLD-700 chip was used to measure deep dose.
-One TLD-700 chip was covered by cadmium and the other was backed by cadmium to discriminate between photon exposures from the front and back.
-The two TLD-600 chips were similarly backed and covered by cadmium to discriminate between neutron exposures from the front and back.
-In addition, nickel-sulfur, cadmium-gold, cadmium-indium-copper, and gold-rhodium foils were included to provide a personal nuclear accident dosimeter capability.